Stop the Spiral

 The Regulated Mother Program Structure

 The Regulated Mother is a self-paced online course built on The 3R Method™—a specialized methodology that guides mothers through four intentional phases: Regulate, Rewire, and Return to Resilience.
+Each phase builds on the one before it and together, they generate results no single phase could produce alone.

 Phase 1: Regulate.

-Calm the nervous system enough to do the deeper work.
+Build the foundation and calm the nervous system enough to do the deeper work.

-Understand why your nervous system responds the way it does in plain, easy to understand terms, not clinical jargon.
+Before patterns can be rewired, the nervous system needs to experience enough safety to do the deeper work.
+During this phase, you’ll learn why your nervous system responds the way it does in plain, easy to understand terms, not clinical jargon.
 Then, begin building a daily body-based practice that teaches safety from the inside out.
 This is where the foundation is laid for everything that follows.

 Phase 2: Rewire.